lexogrine/hud-manager/README.md

 It's worth noting, that it's early implementation, and as of now it is recommended to share a network with players - whether it's local, or hamachi-like virtual.
 It will help with reducing initiating time, as connecting through the Internet might take a ~15s.

->Note - This feature is in beta - if player has connected, but you don't see him, refresh HUD and wait ~20s.
+>Note - This feature is in beta and requires very stable connection.
+If player has connected, but you don't see him, refresh HUD and wait ~20s.
 If you still don't see video from his camera, try joining a mutual virtual private network.
 ### Legacy

 Lexogrine HUD Manager exposes RTMP server on port 8000 (rmtp://localhost/live, stream key HUD_MANAGER).
 The Manager expects 750x300 stream, which is divided in 10 150x150 squares, each corresponding to the player face camera.
 The stream is later accessible on /rmtp.html (in example HUD iframe is used to put feed in the avatar place).
 Full tutorial on how to setup cam feed is accessible here: